brunoruviaro/brunoruviaro/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: I am up and running!
+title: This is a blog post
 ---

 OKOKOKOK